 TV/film/theater actor Tony Hale is the voice of Forky in Toy Story 4 but is perhaps best known for his long-running TV roles: the overeducated youngest son and mama’s boy Byron “Buster” Bluth on Arrested Development and the loyal bag-toting aide to the vice president on Veep.
 As Guy in Will Eno’s Wakey, Wakey, Hale plays an everyman nearing death, engaging audience members to explore the question, What would you do if you only had a few minutes left to live?
 See it at A.C.T.’s Geary Theater January 23–February 16.

-Because Buster famously lost his hand in a seal attack, the entire staff wants to know if you would be afraid to swim in San Francisco Bay.
+Because Buster famously lost his hand in a shark attack, the entire staff wants to know if you would be afraid to swim in San Francisco Bay.

-(Laughs) Both Buster and I would be afraid to swim in the bay.
+(Laughs) Both Buster and I would be afraid to swim in the bay; neither of us likes sharks.

 You are originally from Florida, right?